A growing world population in the future likely means a growing demand for food.

 The more developed a country’s agricultural system, the more crops tend to be used to feed animals or make biofuel (U.S. croplands produce a lot of calories, but an astounding two-thirds of calories are used to feed animals.

-If these calories were instead directed toward humans, the U.S. could feed nearly three times as many people as it currently does).
+If these calories were instead directed toward humans, the U.S. could feed nearly three times as many people as it currently does according to some sources.

 Regarding feed grown for livestock – only about 14 percent of global livestock feed (measured in carbon mass) is from pasture totally unsuitable for growing crops – so there is a lot of potential there to use land more efficiently for human food (environmentreports.com)]